-5.3.2.1 White River Spring Chinook Program
+5.3.1.1 White River Spring Chinook Program

 Under T&C 1.27 of the 2008 NMFS BiOp (NMFS 2008), Grant PUD is required to implement the White River spring-run Chinook salmon program.
 The program, which included the possible development of rearing and acclimation facilities with the capacity to produce 150,000 yearling smolts, was reduced to 74,556 during the 2013 hatchery recalculation.
 In 1997, a spring Chinook captive broodstock program was initiated for the White River population as an emergency effort to reduce the risk of extinction.
 Under the captive brood program, juveniles were transferred each March from Little White Salmon National Fish Hatchery (LWSNFH) to temporary tanks placed on Grant PUD-owned property at mile two of the White River (Figure 4) and in net pens in Lake Wenatchee.
 The program was expected to transition to traditional adult-based supplementation at the captive-brood program's planned sunset in 2016.
-However, in 2012 resource co-managers determined that an adult-based supplementation program as required was not feasible, due primarily to the inability to collect sufficient broodstock to support the 74,556 smolt program and associated risks to other populations.
+However, in 2012 resource co-managers determined that an adult-based supplementation program as required was not feasible, due primarily to the inability to collect sufficient broodstock to support the 74,556 smolt program and associated risks to other populations as well as low probability of obtaining land-use permits for an acclimation site on the White River.
 As a result, members of the PRCC Policy Group and PRCC approved recommendations to cease the captive brood program through broodyear 2026, when a decision whether to construct a permanent facility or restart a hatchery program for the White River will be made (SOA 2013-01).
 The final egg collection for the firstgeneration portion of the captive-brood program occurred in 2009 and the last group of fish were to be released in 2016.
 However, because of a severe outbreak of bacterial kidney disease in the adult broodstock in summer 2014, the PRCC-HSC decided to euthanize all remaining broodstock prior to the 2014 spawn.
 As a result, broodyear 2013 fish released in 2015 were the program's last year-class.
 Grant PUD will continue to monitor spring Chinook salmon in the White River to meet the objectives of Grant PUD's M&E Plan.
 Because the program was discontinued in 2015, no fish releases have occurred within the White River spring Chinook program since 2015.
 Grant PUD's total mitigation of 223,670 Wenatchee Basin spring Chinook is being met through increased releases from Grant PUD's Nason Creek program.
-Table 15 shows the numbers of White River spring Chinook salmon released annually.
+Table 16 shows the numbers of White River spring Chinook salmon released annually as well as the combined mitigation of White River and Nason Creek spring Chinook salmon released from the Nason Creek Acclimation Facility.